crevee/hammer-time/README.md

 ## Clone it
 <img src="https://img.shields.io/badge/p5.js-ED225D?style=for-the-badge&logo=p5dotjs&logoColor=white">

+Let's nail it to the rhythm!
+You can move the hammer through key input.

 After playing the game, I tried to make the game similar using p5.js to make it playable on the web.

 ## Problem